LTU-RAI/ExplorationRRT/README.md

 ## Tuning Parameters

-This section will detail a number of tuning parameters in launch/errt.launch and launch/server.launch (UFOmap).
+This section will detail a number of tuning parameters in config/errt.yaml and launch/server.launch (UFOmap).
 The related launch files detail all possible tuning and configuration parameters.

 **resolution** - Found in server.launch.
 The resolution of the UFOmap.

-**PLANNING_DEPTH_** and **INFO_GAIN_DEPTH_** - The depth of the Octree in UFOmap practically means merging voxels into larger ones.
+**planning_depth** and **info_gain_depth** - The depth of the Octree in UFOmap practically means merging voxels into larger ones.
 This significantly speeds up various volumetric occupancy checks.
 ERRT is configured to use a small **resolution** of ~0.05-0.15m but performing computationally demanding actions such as information gain calculations at a set depth in the Octree.

-**ROBOT_SIZE_** - The approximate size-radius of the robot.
+**robot_size** - The approximate size-radius of the robot.
 This is used in volumetric collision checks to ensure robot-safe trajectories.

-**V_LOCAL_** - The side length of the bounding box that defines the local sampling space for generating the RRT.
+**v_local** - The side length of the bounding box that defines the local sampling space for generating the RRT.

-**NUMBER_OF_NODES_** - The size of the RRT as the exit condition to stop tree expansion.
+**number_of_nodes** - The size of the RRT as the exit condition to stop tree expansion.

-**NUMBER_OF_GOALS_** - The number of candidate goals to be generated and consequently the number of candidate trajectories that will be investigated.
+**number_of_goals** - The number of candidate goals to be generated and consequently the number of candidate trajectories that will be investigated.
 Large effect on computation time.

-**SENSOR_RANGE_** - The range of the LiDAR model used to compute predicted information gain along candidate branches.
+**sensor_range** - The range of the LiDAR model used to compute predicted information gain along candidate branches.
 Must be set lower than the **max_range** in server.launch.
 Recommended to use a much smaller range than the real range of the sensor for both parameters - both for computation effort and to guarantee useful, dense, and consistent data integration into the UFOmap.

-**SENSOR_VERTICAL_** - The vertical cutoff angle in radians for the LiDAR model as half the vertical field of view.
+**sensor_vertical_fov** - The vertical cutoff angle in radians for the LiDAR model as half the vertical field of view.
 Should match the onboard LiDAR on the robot.
 Ex.
 Ouster 32-beam 45deg FoV -> **SENSOR_VERTICAL** = 0.393

-**INFO_CALC_DIST_** - The distance between nodes in candidate branches where information gain calculations will be performed.
+**info_calc_dist** - The distance between nodes in candidate branches where information gain calculations will be performed.
 Too small values lead to big overlap between checks, and a significant increase in computation time.

-**K_Dist, K_Info, K_u** - Gains related to the distance cost, information gain, and actuation cost along candidate branches.
+**k_dist, k_info, k_u** - Gains related to the distance cost, information gain, and actuation cost along candidate branches.
 Changing these will change which types of trajectories will be favored.
 Note: the information gain is calculated from the *number* of unknown voxels in sensor view so **K_Info** might need to be edited with significant changes to **resolution** or **INFO_GAIN_DEPTH_**.

-**INITIAL_POINT_** - *true/false* indicates if the UAV should travel to a specified initial coordinate before ERRT takes over navigation, set by subsequent *x,y,z*-coordinates.
+**start_from_waypoint** - *true/false* indicates if the UAV should travel to a specified initial coordinate before ERRT takes over navigation, set by subsequent *x,y,z*-coordinates.
 Can be useful to provide an initial direction of exploration or to "hot-start" ERRT with a small map and not just with scans from the ground.

-## Test E-RRT in a docker container
+## Test ERRT in a docker container
 The repository contains a Dockerfile that allows the user to build a docker image containing packages for exploration, planning, control and simulation environment.

-Clone the E-RRT project
+Clone the ERRT project

 ```bash
   git clone https://github.com/LTU-RAI/ExplorationRRT.git

 ```

-Go to the E-RRT directory
+Go to the ERRT directory

 ```bash
   cd ExplorationRRT/docker